 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The sixth ingredient is herring meal, another protein-rich meat concentrate.
+The eighth ingredient is catfish meal, another protein-rich meat concentrate.

 Fish meal is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1